eduMFA/eduMFA/doc/tokens/tokentypes/webauthn.rst

 .. note:: As the key pair is only generated virtually, you can register one
     physical device for several users.

+.. note:: The credential id of a WebAuthn token is stored in the ``otpkey`` field of the token.
+Unlike the OTP seeds of other token types it is not encrypted.
+The credential id is public information: it is sent to the client with every authentication request, so encrypting it only slows down the authentication.
+The security of the token relies on the private key, which never leaves the authenticator.
+The credential ids of tokens enrolled with an earlier version are decrypted once by the database migration during the upgrade.

 .. warning:: When using WebAuthn tokens as Passkeys/resident keys, keep in mind the authentication will not involve your resolver.
 For LDAP resolvers, this would mean those Passkeys work for locked/deactivated users, too.